Graves' disease: Diagnosis

-Two signs are truly 'diagnostic' of Graves' disease (i.e., not seen in other hyperthyroid conditions): exophthalmos and nonpitting edema (pretibial myxedema).
+Two signs are truly diagnostic of Graves' disease (i.e., not seen in other hyperthyroid conditions): exophthalmos and non-pitting edema (pretibial myxedema).
 Goiter is an enlarged thyroid gland and is of the diffuse type (i.e., spread throughout the gland).
 Diffuse goiter may be seen with other causes of hyperthyroidism, although Graves' disease is the most common cause of diffuse goiter.
 A large goiter will be visible to the naked eye, but a small one (mild enlargement of the gland) may be detectable only by physical examination.
 Occasionally, goiter is not clinically detectable, but may be seen only with computed tomography or ultrasound examination of the thyroid.

-Another sign of Graves' disease is hyperthyroidism; that is, overproduction of the thyroid hormones T3 and T4.
-Normal thyroid levels are also seen, and occasionally also hypothyroidism, which may assist in causing goiter (though it is not the cause of the Graves' disease).
-Hyperthyroidism in Graves' disease is confirmed, as with any other cause of hyperthyroidism, by measuring elevated blood levels of free (unbound) T3 and T4.
+Another sign of Graves' disease is hyperthyroidism, that is, overproduction of the thyroid hormones T3 and T4.
+Normal thyroid levels are also seen, and occasionally hypothyroidism, which may assist in causing goiter (though it is not the cause of Graves' disease).
+Hyperthyroidism in Graves' disease is confirmed, as with any other cause of hyperthyroidism, by measuring elevated blood levels of free (unbound) T4.